DreamWaltz: Make a Scene with Complex 3D Animatable Avatars: Method

 \subsubsection{Learning an Animatable Avatar}

-Figure~\ref{fig:framework} (b) shows our framework for generating animatable 3D avatars.
-In the training process, we randomly sample SMPL models of viable poses to condition ControlNet~\cite{controlnet} and learn a generalizable density weighting function to refine vertex-based pose transformation, enabling animation of complex avatars.
+Fig.~\ref{fig:framework} (b) illustrates our framework for generating animatable 3D avatars.
+In the training process, we randomly sample SMPL models of viable poses from VPoser~\cite{smplx} to condition ControlNet~\cite{controlnet} and to learn a generalizable density weighting function to refine vertex-based pose transformation, enabling animation of complex avatars.
 At test time, DreamWaltz is capable of creating an animation based on arbitrary motion sequences \textit{without requiring further pose-by-pose retraining}.

-\textbf{SMPL-guided Avatar Articulation.} Referring to Sec. \ref{sec:preliminary}, SMPL defines a vertex transformation from observation space to canonical space according to Eq.~\ref{eq:obs_to_canonical}.
+\textbf{SMPL-guided avatar articulation.} Referring to Sec. \ref{sec:preliminary}, SMPL defines a vertex transformation from observation space to canonical space according to Eq.~\ref{eq:obs_to_canonical}.
 In this work, we use SMPL-guided transformation to achieve NeRF-represented avatar articulation.
 More concretely, for each sampled point $\mathbf{p}$ on a NeRF ray, we find its closest vertex $\mathbf{v}_c$ based on a posed SMPL mesh.
 We then utilize the transformation matrix $\mathbf{T}_\text{skel}$ of $\mathbf{v}_c$ to project $\mathbf{p}$ to the canonical space feature grid for feature querying and subsequent volume rendering.
 When $\mathbf{p}$ is close to $\mathbf{v}_c$, the calculated articulation is approximately correct.
 However, for non-skin-tight complex avatars, $\mathbf{p}$ may be far away from any mesh vertex, resulting in erroneous coordinate transformation causing quality issues such as extra limbs and artifacts.
 To avoid such problems, we further introduce a novel density weighting mechanism.

-\textbf{Density Weighting Network.} We propose a density weighting mechanism to suppress color contribution from erroneously transformed point $\mathbf{p}$, effectively alleviating undesirable artifacts.
-To achieve this, we train a generalizable density weighting network $\text{MLP}_\text{DRN}$.
-More concretely, we project sampled point $\mathbf{p}$ and its closest vertex $\mathbf{v}_c$ to canonical space via the transformation matrix $\mathbf{T}_\text{skel}$, embed these two coordinates with the positional embedding function $\operatorname{PE}(\cdot)$ and then use the concatenated embeddings as inputs to $\text{MLP}_\text{DRN}$.
+\textbf{Density weighting network.} We propose a density weighting mechanism to suppress color contribution from erroneously transformed point $\mathbf{p}$, effectively alleviating undesirable artifacts.
+To achieve this, we train a generalizable density weighting network $\text{MLP}_\text{DWN}$.
+More concretely, we project sampled point $\mathbf{p}$ and its closest vertex $\mathbf{v}_c$ to the canonical space via the transformation matrix $\mathbf{T}_\text{skel}$, embed these two coordinates with the positional embedding function $\operatorname{PE}(\cdot)$ and then use the concatenated embeddings as inputs to $\text{MLP}_\text{DWN}$.
 The process can be defined as,

 We then compute density weights $w_d$ according to the distance $d$ between $\mathbf{p}$ and $\mathbf{v}_c$, and $d'$:

 where $a$ is a preset parameter.
 Finally, the density $\delta$ of sampled point $\mathbf{p}$ is re-weighted to $\delta \cdot w_d$ for subsequent volume rendering in NeRF.